Oklahoma Music Minutes for April 3-7: Music you should hear this week

 Thursday, April 6

 It's Throwback Thursday on the Oklahoma Music Minute.
-In the 1950s and 60, Merl Lindsay and his Nite Riders would host daily radio broadcasts on WKY.
-Merl Lindsay was from Oklahoma City.
+In the 1950s and 60, Oklahoma City's Merl Lindsay and his Nite Riders would host daily radio broadcasts on WKY.
 Find out more about him here.

 Friday, April 7